 The short description is rendered in front of the properties table.
 The space property extract-short-description-from-metadata-table controls the rendering of every document in the space (or any space that delegates to this space and does not override this property).

 - To have a look at the currently set space properties, add the Display All Space Properties Macro to a page

 - projectdoc is picky with the entered values: There must not be any markup for the space property name or value, just the pure text value.
 Use the Confluence Source Editor Add-on to check the values

 - To have a look at the document properties in the view, use the Display All Document Properties Macro Macro

 - The Document Properties Marker Macro allows to override space properties with the Override parameter

-Continue with the next step: Create a Personal Space
+Continue with the next step: Create an Attachment Space